UpekshaIndeewari/Data-Driven-Insights-on-Natural-Gas-in-the-EEA-area-1991-2020-Using-ETL-Data-Visualization/README.md

 - Analysis of *trends* in natural gas consumption from *1990 to 2020*.
 - **Country-wise comparisons , year wise** of gas consumption, production, export, import and reserves.
 - **Geospatial analysis** showing regional variations in usage.

+## Future Enhancements
+- Interactive visualizations and dashboards using Plotly/ Dash.

 ## **Contributing**
 Contributions are welcome!
 Please open an **issue** or submit a **pull request**.